 “First-Party” Claims

-This involves working with your own insurance company, regardless of who caused the accident.
-This is common in “no-fault” states like Massachusetts, and helps cover your immediate medical bills and lost wages, providing a crucial financial safety net during the initial aftermath of the accident.
-Connecticut is an “at-fault” or “tort” state, which means the person who is at fault for a car accident is responsible for injury to others and damage to their property.
+Connecticut is an “at-fault” or “tort” state, which means the person at fault for a car accident is responsible for injury to others and damage to their property.
 However, even in an at-fault state like Connecticut, there are still situations where you might make a claim with your own insurance company first.
-An experienced car accident attorney will guide you.
+An experienced car accident attorney will guide you in that decision.

 “Third-Party” Claims

 If the other driver was at fault, you’ll likely file a claim with their insurance company.
 This process can be complex, and it’s important to have an experienced personal injury attorney on your side to ensure you are treated fairly by the other driver’s insurance provider.
-Many people wonder who do I sue after a car accident in this scenario.

 Filing a Lawsuit Against the Other Driver